-InputSource is an abstract interface in tensorpack, to describe where the inputs come from and how they enter the graph.
+InputSource is an abstract interface used by tensorpack trainers, to describe where the inputs come from and how they enter the graph.

-FeedInput: Come from a DataFlow and get fed to the graph (slow).
+FeedInput: Data come from a DataFlow and get fed to the graph (slow).

-QueueInput: Come from a DataFlow and get buffered on CPU by a TF queue.
+QueueInput: Data come from a DataFlow and get buffered on CPU by a TF queue.